 Jamboree releases a study on “The Impact of Affordable Housing” to verify the real economic, educational and social benefits for Jamboree residents and the neighborhoods surrounding our communities.
 Jamboree joins Orange County United Way and UC Irvine to produce the first report on “The Cost of Homelessness in Orange County.”
 Quality Development and Construction breaks ground on Jamboree’s first community in Fullerton, Compass Rose.
 Rehabilitation is completed on more than 550 apartment units in Jamboree’s property portfolio.
 Philanthropic organizations such as The Home Depot Foundation provide more than $1 million in donations and grants.
 Jamboree teams up with a new joint venture partner, the Pacific Companies, to develop some 1,000 units of senior and family housing.

-Jamboree is awarded 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers to help finance the development of Santa Ana Veterans Village, the largest veterans housing community in Orange County.
+Jamboree is awarded 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers to help finance the development of Heroes Landing (formerly called Santa Ana Veterans Village), the largest veterans housing community in Orange County.
 Jamboree opens Wesley Village, an innovative, multi-use campus that features multigenerational housing for both families and seniors as well as services for residents and the local community.
 In partnership with Garden Grove United Methodist Church, Jamboree develops this affordable campus on unused church land.

 Co-developed with Innovative Housing Opportunities, Jamboree’s Quality Development and Construction completes its first new construction property with Rockwood Apartments, an award-winning multifamily development for formerly homeless children and their families, plus permanent supportive housing for Mental Health Services Act (MHSA) clients living with mental illness.
 Jamboree expands its volunteer and intern program, amassing more than 5,500 hours of donated hours.